 Enabling content moderation

-The AI content moderation model is not enabled by default.
-To activate it, developers must explicitly request it by passing a Model Option when creating the feedback session with the feedbackApp.feedbackSession()
+The AI content moderation is not enabled by default.
+To activate it, developers must explicitly request it by passing the moderation evaluation option when creating the feedback session with the feedbackApp.feedbackSession() method such as below:

 const feedbackSession = await feedbackApp.feedbackSession(